-Looking forward to 2022, the Group will continue to respond to the changing market environment, and pay close attention to explore any suitable business opportunity in the market, so as to maximize return for our shareholders and investors.
+As the anti-epidemic measures are gradually relaxed, foreign and local economies are expected to gradually return to normal, which is expected to drive the sustainable development of the local construction industry.
+However, there are still uncertainties in the global economy, the Group will continue to respond to the changing market environment, and pay close attention to explore any suitable business opportunity in the market, so as to maximize return for our shareholders and investors.